morgane-ortic/frostbot/README.md

-# frostscout
+# frostbot

-Frostscout is intended to give a warning when frost is forecast in the near future.
+Frostbot is intended to give a warning when frost is forecast in the near future.